pytest-dev/pytest-xdist/docs/distribution.rst

   This will make sure ``test1`` and ``TestA::test2`` will run in the same worker.
   Tests without the ``xdist_group`` mark are distributed normally as in the ``--dist=load`` mode.

+* ``--dist worksteal``: Initially, tests are distributed evenly among all available workers.
+When a worker completes most of its assigned tests and doesn't have enough tests to continue (currently, every worker needs at least two tests in its queue), an attempt is made to reassign ("steal") a portion of tests from some other worker's queue.
+The results should be similar to the ``load`` method, but ``worksteal`` should handle tests with significantly differing duration better, and, at the same time, it should provide similar or better reuse of fixtures.

 * ``--dist no``: The normal pytest execution mode, runs one test at a time (no distribution at all).